 Stanford Infants is an Eco-School!

-We have been recognised as an eco-school and are delighted that we have been awarded the prestigious Green Flag for the third time running – well done everyone!
+We have been recognised as an eco-school and are delighted that we have been awarded the prestigious Green Flag for the fifth time running – well done everyone!

 The Big Tidy Up